basepeak/nextcloud-S3-local-S3-migration/README.md

 Also you probably want to delete this script (and the 'storage.config.php') after running it.
 If all went as it should the config data in 'storage.config.php' is included in the 'config/config.php'.
 Then the 'storage.config.php' can also be removed from your config folder (no sense in having a double config)

-## S3 sanity check!
+## S3 sanity check

 When you

 1. have S3 as your primary storage
 2. set $TEST to 0
 3. **optionally** set $SET_MAINTENANCE to 0
 4. (have set/checked all the other variables..)

 Then the script 'localtos3.php' will:

-- look for entries in S3 and not in the database and vice versa **and remove them**.
+* look for entries in S3 and not in the database and vice versa **and remove them**.
 This can happen sometimes upon removing an account, preview files might not get removed.. stuff like that..

-- check for canceled uploads.
+* check for canceled uploads.
 Inspired upon [otherguy/nextcloud-cleanup](https://github.com/otherguy/nextcloud-cleanup/blob/main/clean.php).
 I have not had this problem, so can not test.. => check only!

-- preview cleanup.
+* preview cleanup.
 Removes previews of files that no longer exist.
 There is some initial work for clearing previews.. that is a work in progress, use at your own risc!

 The script will do the "sanity check" when migrating also (we want a good and clean migrition, won't we? ;)

 ### local to S3 version history

 v0.41 Read config bucket_endpoint & use_path_style_endpoint\
 v0.40 Added support for customer provided encryption keys (SSE-C) v0.39 Added support for optional ssl and port for S3 connection\